 We went on this excursion as a result of miscommunication.
 Marysia and Maria wanted to go horse riding.
 This is how it started.
 I didn’t care much.
 Adam didn’t want to go.
-And Michal from being indifferent came to a point of excitment.
-So this is how it happened.
-Marysia asked me if I want to go and I said “Yes, if Adam is coming” (knowing he is afraid of horses and doesn’t want to go), so she went on to him saying that I’m coming and if so he wants to come as well.
-He said “ok”.
-I guess this is because earlier we said that we will enojy the trip more if he comes.
-In a meantime we found out Maria is afraid of horses and she wants to go in a cart.
+And Michal from being indifferent came to a point of excitement.
+In a meantime we found out that Maria and Adam are afraid of horses and they want to go in a cart.
 This was easily arranged.
 And so Maria and Adam went in a cart and three of us on horseback.
 Destination: waterfall near Topes de Collantes.

 This reminds me of Sugar Barons I read about in one of the books I read before coming to Cuba.
 They were the “Rockefellers” of Cuba.
 I found an interesting article with shocking facts, more as a trivia than anything else.
 Here are some of them, if you want to read it all click here.